nicospavlidis/opc/README.md

 #### DEPENDENCIES

 * To install the package you need a C/C++ compiler.
-For Linux/ Mac we strongly recommend using the GCC compiler.
+We recommend using the GCC compiler.

 * OPC depends on the [improved Fast Gauss Transform](http://legacydirs.umiacs.umd.edu/~morariu/figtree/).